lucashuy/gamersnet/README.md

 | Lucas Huynh | itslupus | huynhl@myumanitoba.ca
 | Humayra Anjum Rafi | Humayra98 | rafiha@myumanitoba.ca

+## Team Leader:
+* There is no defined group leader for this project as we rotated leaders throughout the sprints.

 ### Description
 * A high level description and details about the project can be found [wiki homepage](https://github.com/itslupus/gamersnet/wiki).